 - What is the estimated number of patients affected by the condition?

-At the time of designation moderate and severe closed traumatic brain injury affected less than 4 in 10,000 people in the European Union (EU) *.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
-This is below the threshold for orphan designation which is 5 in 10,000.
-This is equivalent to a total of around 200,000 people.
+At the time of designation, moderate and severe closed traumatic brain injury affected less than 4 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 201,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?